How to Monitor and Analyze WordPress Hosting Performance

 Now that you know how to monitor and analyze WordPress hosting performance, it is time to roll up your sleeves and start executing the performance recommendations you’ve gathered so far.

-Let’s start with implementing cache.
+Let’s start with implementing the cache.

 Use Caching